Part of the complete guide to understanding addiction

 Your urine can test positive for fentanyl after 24-72 hours of the last dose.
 However, fentanyl metabolites (nor fentanyl) remain detectable for up to 96 hours.

-Blood, saliva, and hair tests can all be done to determine how long opiates stay in your system.
 Blood and urine tests can measure opiates stay in your system for some hours up to a few weeks after the last dose.
 Hair follicle tests can measure how long opiates stay in your system for up to months after last use.

 Methadone